chronoxor/FastBinaryEncoding/documents/FBE.md

 Timestamp range is enough to store any timestamp value from 1970 to 2554 year in nanoseconds (2^64 nanoseconds is ~584.554531 years).

-Implementation depends on equivalent string type in each programming language (e.g. uint64_t in C++, DateTime struct in C#, Instant class in Java).
+Implementation timestamp type depends on equivalent string type in each programming language (e.g. uint64_t in C++, DateTime struct in C#, Instant class in Java).

 ![timestamp](https://github.com/chronoxor/FastBinaryEncoding/raw/master/images/timestamp.png)